Higgs boson: Theoretical need for the Higgs

 that under certain conditions it might theoretically be possible for a symmetry to be broken without disrupting gauge invariance and without any new massless particles or forces, and having "sensible" (renormalisable) results mathematically.
 This became known as the Higgs mechanism.

 The Standard Model hypothesises a field which is responsible for this effect, called the Higgs field (symbol: $\phi$), which has the unusual property of a non-zero amplitude in its ground state; i.e., a non-zero vacuum expectation value.
-It can have this effect because of its unusual "Mexican hat" shaped potential whose lowest "point" is not at its "centre".
+It can have this effect because of its unusual "sombrero" shaped potential whose lowest "point" is not at its "centre".
 In simple terms, unlike all other known fields, the Higgs field requires less energy to have a non-zero value than a zero value, so it ends up having a non-zero value everywhere.
 Below a certain extremely high energy level the existence of this non-zero vacuum expectation spontaneously breaks electroweak gauge symmetry which in turn gives rise to the Higgs mechanism and triggers the acquisition of mass by those particles interacting with the field.
 This effect occurs because scalar field components of the Higgs field are "absorbed" by the massive bosons as degrees of freedom, and couple to the fermions via Yukawa coupling, thereby producing the expected mass terms.
 When symmetry breaks under these conditions, the Goldstone bosons that arise interact with the Higgs field (and with other particles capable of interacting with the Higgs field) instead of becoming new massless particles.
 The intractable problems of both underlying theories "neutralise" each other, and the residual outcome is that elementary particles acquire a consistent mass based on how strongly they interact with the Higgs field.
 It is the simplest known process capable of giving mass to the gauge bosons while remaining compatible with gauge theories.
 Its quantum would be a scalar boson, known as the Higgs boson.